Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Results

-\textbf{First-party reporting remains uneven while third parties provide complementary coverage.} First-party reporting varies dramatically across providers, with many reporting no social impact evaluations.
-On average, first-party reports scored far lower in detail than third-party evaluations (0.72 vs.\ 2.62 on a 0--3 scale), and few reached the highest detail level (3.00) in any category.
-Regression analysis confirms this disparity persists across all seven social impact dimensions, with first-party reporting substantially less likely to achieve higher scores: Bias \& Harm (LOR~=~$-3.71$), Sensitive Content (LOR~=~$-4.33$), Performance Disparity (LOR~=~$-5.56$), Environmental Costs \& Emissions (LOR~=~$-2.96$), Privacy (LOR~=~$-4.44$), and Financial Costs (LOR~=~$-2.18$).
-Here, the ordinal log-odds ratios (LOR) represent the odds of scoring higher versus lower on the reporting detail scale (see App.~\ref{app:stats} for full methods and results).
-Additionally, we see the most third-party evaluation activity on models from the US (\texttt{gpt-4, llama-2, llama-3}), followed by third-party evaluations on Chinese models (\texttt{qwen-3, qwen-2.5, qwen-1.5}).
-We believe that this is explained primarily by popularity of these models, although reliable usage tracking for closed models is difficult to obtain. \footnote{\url{https://huggingface.co/blog/evijit/hf-hub-ecosystem-overview}} \footnote{\url{https://openrouter.ai/rankings}}
+First-party reporting varies dramatically across providers, with many reporting no social impact evaluations.
+On average, first-party reports scored far lower in detail than third-party evaluations (0.77 vs.\ 2.64 on a 0--3 scale), and few reached the highest detail level (3.00) in any category.
+Regression analysis confirms that this disparity persists across all seven dimensions, with ordinal log-odds ratios (LOR), representing the odds of scoring higher versus lower on the reporting detail scale, ranging from $-2.22$ to $-4.66$ (full results in App.~\ref{app:stats}).

+Additionally, we see the most third-party evaluation activity on models from the US , followed by third-party evaluations on Chinese models.
+We believe that this is explained primarily by popularity of these models \cite{longpre2025economies, nagle2025openmodels, aubakirova2025state}, although reliable usage tracking for closed models is difficult to obtain as this is rarely reported.

 \definecolor{dark_red}{rgb}{0.75, 0.10, 0.1}

 \definecolor{custom_blue}{rgb}{0.49, 0.49, 0.71}